 PlayStation Plus alternatives

 You will only have access to the games you downloaded for free through the PS Plus service for as long as you are a PS Plus member.
-If you cancel your membership, you can’t play any free games you got through your PS Plus subscription.
-If you decide to renew at a later date, you can re-download any games that you got for free through PS Plus and previously added to your library.
+If you cancel your membership, you can’t play any of the games you got during your subscription.
+If you decide to renew, you can re-download them or hop right back in if they’re already installed.

-A: Yes, the free games available through PS Plus are only available for a limited period of time, usually about a month long.
-Once that time is up, the old games offered for free are swapped out for new games.
+Yes, the free games available through PS Plus are only available for a limited period of time, usually about a month long.
+Games in the PS Plus Extra and Premium libraries also shuffle from time to time.

-A: No, unfortunately you only have a limited window to add the free games offered through PS Plus to your library.
+No, unfortunately, you only have a limited window to add the free games offered through PS Plus to your library.
 If you have added the game to your library and just haven’t downloaded it yet, then yes, you can go ahead and download it.
-But if you never added the game to your cart and checked out to add it to your library, then there’s no way to retroactively get that free game.
+But if you never added the game to your cart and checked out to add it to your library, then there’s no way to get that free game retroactively.

-A: Yes, if it’s on the same console under a family account.
-The sub accounts under your main account on your primary console can use the benefits of your PS Plus subscription.
+Yes, if it’s on the same console under a family account.
+The sub-accounts under the main account on your primary console can use the benefits of your PS Plus subscription.
 They can also access and play any free games you’ve downloaded.
 The games will need to be added to the cart and downloaded using the main account.
 After that, anyone with a profile on the console can play them.